MostlyDifferent/westharlemwindow/content/takeout/index.md

 ---
 title: "Takeout"
-menu: main
+menu: ["main", "side"]
+weight: 100
 ---

+:heart:
 During the COVID-19 shutdown, it can be difficult to know which restaurants are open.
 Hours and menus are changing all the time.
 Below is the best information I have for takeout/delivery in the neighborhood.

 Please make an effort to call direct or use their preferred website if available, as some apps are charging huge fees.
 Most of these establishments can also be found online via GrubHub, DoorDash, UberEats, etc. Where possible, their preferred method of ordering is listed.

 Keeping this list to Hamilton Heights and walkable vicinity for the moment.
-Any additions or corrections are appreciated at mostlydifferent@gmail.com
+Any additions or corrections are appreciated at westharlemwindow@gmail.com

+ :white_check_mark: If we confirm the business's preferred ordering method, it's marked with a check.

 ## At/Near Broadway
 ### Below 135